A state-by-state breakdown of US coronavirus cases - Local News 8

 The patients were a married couple in their 70s and a woman in her 50s.
 The three were on the same group trip overseas in late February, officials said, without specifying where they traveled.

-Eight people have tested positive in Massachusetts, with five new cases announced March 6, state officials said.
+Five new cases announced March 6, adding to the eight people have previously tested positive in Massachusetts, state officials said.

 Another case announced in March was a woman in her 20s who recently traveled to Italy on a school trip.